 One thing I love about Thailand is its markets.
-Not only offering an unforgettable travel experience for bargain hunters, but these markets are also fantastic opportunities for some discount shopping.
+They offer travelers an unforgettable travel experience for bargain hunters and fantastic opportunities for some discount shopping.

 About Chatuchak weekend market Bangkok

 You can easily find some cute gifts for your friends back home.
-If you buy in bulk, don’t forget to bargain and get a better price.
+Don’t forget to bargain and get a better price if you buy in bulk.

 Chatuchak market opening hours

 The market starts on Friday night from 6 pm to midnight.
-If you don’t have any Friday plan, head to the market and enjoy a fun night.
+If you don’t have any Friday plans, head to the market and enjoy a fun night.

 On the weekend, the market opens from 9 am to 6 pm.
 Also, the bonsai area opens on Wednesdays and Thursdays, from 7 am to 6 pm.